 North American ag trade supports the economy beyond the farm gate.

-In 2014, 17.3 million jobs were related to agriculture, more than 9 percent of total U.S. employment.
+In 2017, 21.6 million American jobs were related to agriculture, 11 percent of total U.S. employment.

 The food and beverage sector is the largest U.S. manufacturing sector, representing 12 percent of all U.S. manufacturing jobs.